deepdrugai/DPEB/README.md

 This repository provides the environment setup used in our experiments related to deep protein embeddings, graph neural networks, and AlphaFold-based representations.

 ---
+## Our Contribution
+We present DPEB, the first searchable database exclusively focused on 22,043 human proteins that integrates four distinct protein embedding types—each capturing a unique biological modality including sequences up to 1,975 amino acids.
+This novel resource combines representations of structurally-informed features (AlphaFold2 [18]), transformer- based sequence embeddings (BioEmbeddings [8]), contextual amino acid patterns (ESM-2: Evolutionary Scale Modeling [23]), and sequence-based n-gram statistics (ProtVec [3]), which altogether provide a multi-dimensional characterization of human proteins.
+By incorporating these complementary embedding approaches, our database captures protein properties at multiple biological levels—from primary sequence patterns to tertiary structural features—enabling a more holistic analysis than any single embedding method could achieve.
+The novelty of DPEB extends beyond its human- specific focus and multimodal embeddings.
+Our platform uniquely enables researchers to cross-reference predictions across different embedding types, revealing insights that might be missed when using a single representation strategy.
+The observed variation in predictive accuracy across embedding types suggests that each representation captures distinct and complementary aspects of protein function, structure, or sequence—a key advantage for modeling complex biological systems.
+For example, BioEmbedding achieved the highest AUROC (87.37%) in our experiments, while AlphaFold2 captured interactions potentially driven by structural similarity.
+These findings reveal that no single embedding type captures the full spectrum of protein properties, establishing that multimodal integration is essential rather than optional for comprehensive interactome modeling.
+Unlike existing databases that lack species specificity or utilize limited embedding approaches, DPEB distinctively combines human-specific data from multiple established repositories, including UniProt [7], STRING [33], and IntAct [28] with our novel multimodal embedding framework.
+This comprehensive protein interaction resource integrates structural, sequential, evolutionary, and functional properties within a unified analysis platform.
+Our database supports multiple graph-based neural network architectures, including GraphSage, Graph Convolutional Networks (GCNs), Graph Transformer Networks (GTNs), Graph Neural Networks (GNNs), and Graph Isomorphism Networks (GINs).
+This flexibility enables researchers to apply the most appropriate model for specific biological questions, further enhancing the utility and adaptability of our platform for diverse research needs in computational biology.
+By providing researchers with this innovative, human- focused resource that leverages the complementary strengths of four distinct embedding approaches, DPEB aims to accelerate research in systems biology, drug discovery, and personalized medicine through more accurate and comprehensive protein interaction predictions than previously possible.

+---
 ##  Environment Setup

 To reproduce the results or run any experiments in this repository, use the provided Conda environment file to set up your environment.
 The environment is named `DPEB` and includes dependencies such as PyTorch, DGL (CUDA 10.2), scikit-learn, transformers, and AlphaFold-related utilities.